-On a motherboard, an x1 slot has one lane, an x4 slot has 4 lanes, but an x16 slot can either have 8 or 16 lanes.
+On a motherboard, an x1 slot has one lane, an x4 slot has four lanes, and an x16 slot can have 8 or 16 lanes.

-PCIe splitters and PCIe risers are the same thing.
+PCIe splitters and PCIe risers are the same things.

-PCIe riser is a term most often used in the Crypto Mining circles.
-It is called a “riser” card because it essentially lifts the installed cards above the motherboard.
+The PCIe riser is most often used in the Crypto Mining circles.
+It is called a “riser” card because it lifts the installed cards above the motherboard.

 Since a typical motherboard and a case does not have the space to accommodate the multiple graphics cards that a mining rig uses, “risers” are used to install the graphics cards externally.

-For the common folks who are not so well versed with the Crypto Mining or PC jargon, they can settle with calling them PCIe splitters.
+The ordinary folks not so well versed with the Crypto Mining or PC jargon can settle with calling them PCIe splitters.

 PCIe Splitting is Highly Popular Among Crypto Miners